 It’s not just the needles that have deliciously potent medicinal action – white pine resin is an amazing antiseptic and wound healing agent.
 And of course, it would be: that’s its function for the tree, too!
 Remember, plants make their chemicals for their own purposes.
 We love to prepare it into a salve along with some plantain-and-calendula-infused oil.

 You’ll find globs of resin anywhere the tree has been wounded – it kind of looks like bird poop, just in a place a bird couldn’t actually have pooped!
 When you gather it, be considerate: the resin is the immune system and scab for the tree, so don’t take it all!
 Make sure you leave a generous amount covering the cut in the bark, and only take the extra globby part on top.

 Your fingers will get very, very sticky – bring some olive oil with you to wash the resin off afterwards (it’s highly oil soluble).
-Don’t worry about bits of dirt, twigs, or even bugs in the resin – that will all come off in the process of making salve.
+Don’t worry about bits of dirt, twigs, or even bugs in the resin – that will all come out in the process of making salve.
 Of course, if you’re hiking and don’t have the time or tools to make salve, just smear some of the sticky resin directly on your clean wound – it will be sticky, but it will help!
 (Make sure to cover it with a clean bandage or cloth, otherwise that stickiness will attract all kinds of dirt!)

 Pine Resin Salve

 This is how we harvest pine resin!
 Teamwork is how to reach the higher spots.

 Turning it into salve couldn’t be eaiser – you’ll find complete instructions on page 219 of our new book, Herbal Medicine for Beginners, and close up VIDEO instructions in our Herbal First Aid online course – but here’s the quickie version:

 - Get a bunch of pine resin and melt it into olive oil on low heat (we like to use plantain and calendula infused olive oil).